“Whenever you see a successful startup, you see one that has reached product/market fit” — Marc Andreessen, co-founder

 From Annie’s initial hypothesis, the $ave app will help go-getters looking to accomplish their financial goals without having to sacrifice their productivity.
 It includes high-performing individuals like college graduates, startup owners and entrepreneurs.

 At first, it was tough to nail down an exact persona, but you can keep iterating by conducting product analysis, in-depth market research, and understanding your competition.
 The deeper you go, the better the chances are that you’ll be able to uncover unresolved pain points for your target customers.

 2. Find Your Customer Pain Points

 How can you create more value for your target customers?

-You can do this by determining their pain points and providing a solution for these underserved needs.
+You can do this by determining their pain points and providing a solution for these undeserved needs.
 These needs may have the potential to be a killer market opportunity just waiting to be tapped.

 After you’ve nailed down your target customer persona, you can go ahead and start gathering information from them regarding their needs and whether there is a solution for these needs and if it is satisfactory or not.
 Getting answers to these questions will go a long way in helping you to shape your product to be a perfect market fit.